 #5 tips for preventing dehydration when you have diarrhea or vomiting.

 Diarrhea and vomiting are unpleasant, and everyone wants to avoid them.
 However, most of us have experienced diarrhea and vomiting due to various reasons, such as stomach bugs, food poisoning, illnesses, or other factors.
-One of the most dangerous symptoms of diarrhea and vomiting is dehydration.
+One of the most dangerous symptoms of stomach virus without vomiting or diarrhea.
 Since your body loses more fluids than it can consume, you end up with signs of dehydration, such as thirst, dark-colored urine, pale hands, dry mucous membranes, etc.

 One of the biggest problems with diarrhea-induced dehydration is that you can’t simply reverse it by drinking water.
 When you have diarrhea and vomiting, your body flushes away all the essential electrolytes in your body.
 These electrolytes are necessary for fluid absorption — they facilitate the absorption and retention of water in your cells.
 When you have an electrolyte imbalance, you can’t retain water anymore.
 That’s why attempts to drink water often lead to more vomiting and diarrhea.

 So how do you prevent dehydration when you have diarrhea or vomiting?
 Below, we provide five essential tips to prevent (or recover from) dehydration.

 1. Take small sips of water at regular intervals.

 If you drink lots of water during diarrhea or vomiting, you’ll simply vomit it all back out.
 Your body won’t retain the water.
 Drinking too much water too fast, especially if you lack electrolytes, makes your stomach stretch and then bounces the water back out.
 Instead, you should take small sips of water at regular intervals of about 10 minutes.
 This will allow you to stay hydrated and prevent dehydration.